MWDelaney/acf-flexible-content-blocks/README.md

 6. Tabs
 7. Gallery
 8. Collapsibles
-9. Featured Content
-10. Cards
+9. Cards
-11. Post List
+10. Post List

 ### Enable only some layouts
 To remove layouts from the available list, declare theme support for only the layouts you wish to use: